 In 2011, several efforts were started in the Purchase District to gather community-wide data and better understand health needs.
 Four separate community needs assessments were conducted by different agencies during this time.
 The United Way’s 10 year Impact Poverty Task Force study had found “health” to be a target issue of concern, the Purchase District Health Department had begun the “Mobilizing Action through Planning and Partnership” (MAPP) project, and both large regional hospitals (Baptist Health and Lourdes), under the new IRS requirement performed their Community Health Needs Assessments (CHNA).
 These efforts overlapped significantly in our region and especially in McCracken County.

-The Purchase District Health Connections Coalition began in February 2014 with a grant from University of Kentucky’s Center Community and Economic Development Initiative received by the Purchase District Health Department.
-Upon hiring Brandi Harless, MPH, the coalition started to gather in March 2014.
+The Purchase Area Health Connections coalition began in February 2014 with a grant from University of Kentucky’s Center Community and Economic Development Initiative received by the Purchase District Health Department.
+The coalition began to gather in 2014 and since then has diligently worked to address the social determinants of health in our area.
+PAHC has had various accomplishments, and is constantly working on new initiatives as seen below.

 1. Create an organization that embodies collaboration.